AnnaHelene01/SemesterProject2/README.md

  - Logged in user can see its total credit amount.
  - Logged in user can create a new listing with title, description, one or more images and a deadline.
  - Logged in user can prewatch the listing in a preview container before actually posting it.
- - Logged in user can update and delete its own listing.
+ - Logged in user can delete its own listing.
+ -Logged in user can update its own listing, including each media if user added more than 1 to the array.
  - Logged in user can bid on another users listing.
  - Logged in user can see other biddings on a listing, sorted with highest bid first.
  - User can scroll through a media slider if there are more than 1 picture of the product.
  - When a user bids on a listing, it affects the credit-amount.
  - Logged in user can see list of other users, and also search for one.
  - Logged in user can log out.

+###KNOWN ERROR:
+I decided to make a page to list out users, with a search bar to search for users.
+This runs the fetch every time you type, which CAN cause to the site crashing if it has to fetch to many times in too little time.
+Didnt get the time to fix this, but wanted to keep the page because of the design and user availability.